OzLocke/learn_python-games_of_chance/README.md

 they win, adding the value of the pot to their wallet.
 Otherwise they lose, subtracting the value of the pot from their wallet.

-1. The two possible call values are asigned to a list called **outcomes** so that we can (using *list*.index) view the call as either a string or an integer
+1. The two possible call values are assigned to a list called **outcomes** so that we can (using *list*.index) view the call as either a string or an integer
 2. Assign a random int between 0 and 1 for the result of the **roll**